 Amanda Charles CPsychol, Post MSc-PGDip, MSc, PGDip, BSc (Hons)

-I work from my office in Esher so have the flexibility to offer both short-term and long-term counselling contracts depending upon your therapeutic requirements.
+I work both online and from my office in Esher (just outside London) so have the flexibility to offer both short-term and long-term counselling contracts depending upon your therapeutic requirements.
 I strongly believe in working collaboratively with my clients to tailor an individualised approach according to your current needs, so as to provide you with the potential for the best possible outcome.

 My extensive training enables me to offer the following therapeutic approaches:

 Consideration will be given to scientific evidence and client preferences which may mean the approaches above may be offered on an individual basis or they may be integrated together.